unytics/bigfunctions/site/content/docs/get_started.md

 <img src="../../assets/logo_and_name.png" alt="drawing" width="300"/>

-BigFunctions are public BigQuery routines that give you new *SQL powers* in BigQuery 💪.
+> BigFunctions are public BigQuery routines that give you **super-SQL-powers** in BigQuery 💪.
+>

-There are **6 must know** to use them:
+> Below are **7 must know** to use them:

-1. **Must know #1**: Invoke a BigFunction at the same location as your data (see below for details)
+>
+> 1. BigFunctions location is important
-2. **Must know #2**: Enable BigFunctions bookmarklet to see BigFunctions results as data-vizualizations in BigQuery console (see below for details).
+> 2. Use BigFunctions button to see results as data-vizualizations
-3. **Must know #3**: BigFunctions make BigQuery queries from your project.
-They incur costs to your project like any BigQuery query.
-For instance, `explore_table` function incurrs a full-scan of your table.
-Consider creating smaller tables by sampling large ones if needed to use them with BigFunctions.
-4. **Must know #4**: We log BigFunctions executions with: timestamp of execution, name of executed BigFunction and the user email who executed them.
-We may use these data to know about service usage, for troubleshooting and to send emails with news about the project.
-We will never share these emails to anyone.
-If this seem unfair to you please contact contact@unytics.io.
-5. **Must know #5**: You can inspect the source code of any deployed SQL and js function at any time by pinning the `bigfunctions` project in BigQuery console and exploring routines.
+> 3. BigFunctions can take some time
+> 4. Beware of BigQuery costs
+> 5. We log BigFunctions executions
+> 6. BigFunctions are open
-6. **Must know #6**: Please let us know what you think and make suggestions --> contact@unytics.io
+> 7. Please help us & make suggestions --> contact@unytics.io

 ---

-## **Must know #1**: Invoke a BigFunction at the same location as your data
+## 1. BigFunctions location is important.

 BigQuery routines must be located at the same location as your data.
 Otherwise the BigFunction OR your data will not be found by BigQuery.
 To explore your table `your-project.your_dataset.your_table` use one of the following commands regarding the location of `your_dataset`: